ilpropheta/ilpropheta.github.io/README.md

 # Timeline

-Here is a list of *some* notable events possibly influencing my professional life (most of them are sort of "first time I did *X*"):
+Here is a list of *some* notable events/milestones possibly influencing my professional life (most of them are sort of "first time I did *X*").
+This is mostly a reminder for myself.

-- during '90s
+- During '90s
   - learned basics of computers and batch scripting
+  - attended an intermediate/advanced class on the Office Suite at school
 - 2000
   - written my first line of Pascal, at school
   - written my first line of HTML, at school